 While some realtors will not feel comfortable working with international students if they are still overseas, there are many who do.
 Make sure to ask the following questions:

 - Does your company work with clients who cannot be present to look for an apartment?

 - Do you have landlords who are comfortable renting apartments sight unseen?
 (If they do, you may be required to sign a form saying that you are taking said apartment sight unseen.)

 - Are there any agents there that speak my native language?

 - How will you communicate with me and will you send me pictures of the apartment?

 Until you sign a lease, you won’t have an apartment secured, so the property can still be rented to another person.

-View a list of realtors who have worked with Emerson College students.
+View a list of realtors on our Housing and Roommate page which the OCSS recommends our students utilize.
 Emerson College does not endorse any agency over another.